 Early Life

-Alfred Gantner, also known as Fredy Gantner, was born in Baden, Switzerland, in 1968.
-He completed a banking apprenticeship and later earned an MBA from Brigham Young University in Utah.
-His early education and experiences set the foundation for his career in finance.
+Alfred Gantner, also known as Fredy Gantner, was born in 1968 in Baden, Aargau, Switzerland.
+He was raised in a Protestant family.
+He completed a banking apprenticeship at Cantrade Privatbank.
+Gantner earned his MBA from Brigham Young University in the United States and completed internships at Bankers Trust and Goldman Sachs.

 Rise to Success

-Gantner's career began with internships at Bankers Trust and Goldman Sachs.
-In 1996, he co-founded Partners Group with Marcel Erni and Urs Wietlisbach.
-He served as CEO from 1996 to 2005 and Chairman of the Board from 2005 to 2014.
-Under his leadership, Partners Group became a significant player in the private equity market.
-Gantner currently holds a 5.01% stake in Partners Group Holding AG and sits on the board of directors.
+Gantner co-founded Partners Group in 1996 with Urs Wietlisbach and Marcel Erni.
+He served as CEO from 1996 to 2005 and as chairman of the board of directors from 2005 to 2014.
+The firm has grown into a leading global private equity firm.
+Gantner currently holds a 5.01% stake in Partners Group Holding AG and serves on its board of directors.
+He is also the chairman of PG3 Ltd., the private multi-family office of the founders of Partners Group.

 Key Business Strategies